 Train a multiple linear regression model to predict house prices as a function of their floor size, number of bedrooms, and year.
-Use the normal equations discussed in class (slide 44), and evaluate on the dataset from the folder hw01/data/multiple.
+Use the normal equations discussed in class, and evaluate on the dataset from the folder hw01/data/multiple.
 Python3 skeleton code is provided in multiple.py.
-After training report the parameters and as well as the RMSE and the objective function values on the training and test data.
+After training print the parameters and report the RMSE and the objective function values on the training and test data.
 Compare the test RMSE with the one from the simple case above.
-Do not forget to use a bias parameter w_0 and the corresponding constant feature set to 1 in each example.